learn-co-curriculum/dsc-k-means-clustering/README.md

 2. After the cluster center has been recalculated, if a given point is now closer to a different cluster center than the center of its current cluster, then that point is reassigned to the closer center.

-## Visualization of K-Means Clustering Algorithm in Action
+## Visualization of K-means Clustering Algorithm in Action

 In the animation below, the green dots are the centroids.
 Notice how they are randomly assigned in the beginning, and shift with each iteration as they are recalculated to match the center of the points assigned to their cluster.
 The clustering ends when the the centroids find a position in which points are no longer reassigned, meaning that the centroids no longer need to move.

 <img src='good-centroid-start.gif'>

-## Implementing K-Means Clustering in scikit-learn
+## Implementing K-means Clustering in scikit-learn

-Implementing K-Means Clustering with scikit-learn is quite simple, because the API mirrors the same functionality.
+Implementing K-means Clustering with scikit-learn is quite simple, because the API mirrors the same functionality.
 The same preprocessing steps are required as for supervised learning--null values must be dealt with, and all data must be in numerical format (meaning that non-numerical columns must be dropped or converted to one-hot encoded format).

 ```python
 from sklearn.cluster import KMeans # import from sklearn